jundalisay/spblist/content/en/material/aether-drag.md

 This led to the idea of space-contraction and space-relativity.

-## The Cartesian Aether is not the Huygens Aether
+### The Cartesian Aether is not the Huygens Aether

 Because of the negative result, the aether was discarded and has since been frowned upon.
 It was replaced by Einstein with a spacetime fabric that could bend the path of light as gravity-warp instead of a gravity-force.

-Unknown to physicists, the Cartesian Aether is not the Huygens Aether.
-The former is behind spacetime, while the latter is within spacetime.
+Unknown to physicists, **the Cartesian Aether is not the Huygens Aether**.
+The former is behind spacetime, while the latter is spacetime itself, as the Descartes' 2nd Element.

-The experiment by Michelson and Morley proved that the Cartesian Aether exists, not the Hugyens Aether.
+The experiment by Michelson and Morley proved 2 things:

+1. The 2nd ELement exists as spacetime
+2. The pure aether exists as the discrepancy between Fizeau's light speed and that of Michelson-Morley

+## The Real Aether Drag is Not Physical

 The Cartesian Aether is the material of ideas, feelings, information, and of the abstract mind that has those ideas, feelings, and information.

-An aether drag would therefore be something that **slows down** the arrival of the correct or 'dharmic' ideas, feelings, and facts,
+An aether drag would therefore be something that **slows down** the arrival of the correct thoughts, feelings, and facts,

 In the case of the Michelson and Morley experiment, they were testing the facts of light.

 They revealed its speed to be 299,901 kilometers per second in 1887.
 This was different from Fizeau's speed which was 313,274 kilometers per second in 1849, and even more different from that of Romer 220,000 kilometers per second in 1675.